neek78/pycmake/README.rst

 There are three main places that automated tests are implemented -

 * Integrated with the existing CMake (integration) test suite - these are in Tests/Py*.
 This tests integration between Python and C++ code.
-* C++ unit tests - There isn't really much unit testing in CMake; there is a new, minimal GoogleTest based c++ unit test in Sources/Python/Test
+* C++ unit tests - There isn't really much unit testing in CMake; there is a new, minimal GoogleTest based C++ unit test in Sources/Python/Test
 * Python unit tests - There's a Python unittest-based test suite in PyModules/test which tests Python code in isolation.

 Style